 The latest from Ernie and Erica - complete with some innovations.
 This video focuses on how efficient a wood burning stove can be.

 The leading innovators today on rocket mass heaters are Ernie and Erica Wisner.
 They have built over 700 rocket mass heaters and their recent designs are superior to the designs of systems five to ten years ago.
-They are the moderators for the wood burning stoves forum.
-If you like this sort of thing, then the next step is to buy one of these two designs:
+They are the moderators for the wood burning stoves and rocket stoves forums.
+If you like this sort of thing, then the next step is to buy one or more of these designs: